Documentation

 Demo

-to and isn't altered by the browser...
+Some text where the indentation matters to and isn't altered by the browser...

 View example source

-to and isn't altered by the browser...</pre>
+<pre>Some text where the indentation matters to and isn't altered by the browser...</pre>

 Inline text semantics